Wannabeserbian/todo-app-bottle/README.md

 | POST   | `/tasks`      | Add a new task     |
 | PUT    | `/tasks/<id>` | Mark task complete |
 | DELETE | `/tasks/<id>` | Delete a task      |

-## 💬 Contributing

-Feel free to open issues or submit pull requests.
-Contributions are welcome!

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).